UniversalSplitScreen/UniversalSplitScreen.github.io/_docs/minecraft.md

  * Joining a Minecraft server with 'anti-cheat' will not get you banned if you use Hooks(in the options), since servers cannot run code on your machine.

- * You can click Enable window resizing to remove the window title, giving you more space.
+ * You can click Toggle window borders to remove the window title, giving you more space.

 ## Default options